PhoenixPan/FrontEndDevelopment/css-production.md

 ```

 #### body and html height
-`height: 100%` means 100% of the viewpoint's height.
+They have `height: auto` by default. `height: 100%` means 100% of the viewpoint's height.
 If you give both of them `height: 100%`, unexpected effects may occur.
 It prevents body from expanding with its contents once they start to grow beyond the viewport height.
 However, if you use `min-height: 100%` in `<body>`, body will expand as contents grow.

 With problem:
 ![html-body](https://cloud.githubusercontent.com/assets/14355257/23329818/db8f9fd6-fb8f-11e6-9f83-1d398b3cba1d.png)